ulfschneider/ulf.website/content/posts/2023-02-12-lightest-app.md

 title: Lightest
 tags: code
 ---
-[<cite>lightest.app</cite>](https://lightest.app) is a neat website to compare and visualize load times web pages.
+[<cite>lightest.app</cite>](https://lightest.app) is a neat website to compare and visualize initial load times of web pages.
 The use cases are pretty interesting:

 > - Compare your web page load time against competitors.
 > - Don't know what website builder platform to choose?
 Evaluate their showcase sites and templates on performance, accessibility, and SEO metrics.